LouisWangg/Gromart/README.md

 # Gromart
-One from many projects made during Internship
+One out of two projects made during Internship